1. What is an Exit Load?

-The exit load is, most often, is at the discretion of the fund manager.
+The exit load is, most often, at the discretion of the fund manager.
 Suppose, an investor has invested Rs.
-10,000 in mutual fund scheme the month of January 2017.
+10,000 in a mutual fund scheme in the month of January 2017.
 The NAV of the scheme is Rs.
 100 and the exit fee for redeeming before one year is 1%.
 In March 2017, the investor would opt to invest Rs.
-6000 at NAV of 100 in the same fund.
+6000 at NAV of Rs.
+100 in the same fund.
 How will you calculate the exit fee, if he redeems the fund in November 2017, when the NAV is Rs.
 110?
 How can you know the exit fee, if the redemption happens in February 2018, when the NAV is Rs.
 115?

 It is quite simple as given below.

 |Number of Units bought in January 2017||Rs.
 10,000/100 = 100 (Total NAV/Number of Units bought)|

 |Number of units bought in March 2017||Rs.
 6000/100 = 60|

 For Redemption in November 2017, the exit load would be charged for both investments in January 2017 and March 2017 as per the prevailing NAV of Rs.
 110 in November

 |Exit Load||1% of [(100 x 110) + (60 x 110)] = Rs 176.|